naijacoderorg/lectures/lectures2024/day5/index2.md

 - To identify the level of observation of a dataset,
 - To explore a pandas dataframe by applying attributes and methods on it.

-### Applied Data Science: Tackling Climate Change

-Lecture from Alida on applying data analytics and computer science to tackling climate change.

 ### Python Libraries